-Or the future taxpayers, who happen to be in town paying taxes at the later time when
+Or the future taxpayers, who happen to be in town paying taxes at the later time when the IOU becomes a cash demand?

 A sound principle of sound retirement plan financing is to have this year's taxpayers contribute the money to cover the IOUs being handed out this year.
 By following this principle, THE CONTRIBUTION RATE WILL REMAIN APPROXIMATELY LEVEL FROM GENERATION TO GENERATION -- our children and grandchildren will contribute the same percents of active payroll we contribute now.